 - Omega 3 and Omega 6

 Whole foods and key nutrients also encourage a healthy gut, which will help support your immune system and make you less susceptible to infections like mastitis.
 Anti-inflammatory foods and whole foods high in fiber are great sources of nutrient-dense foods that help your gut.
 A “leaky gut” allows bad bacteria and toxins to enter your bloodstream because of the permeability of the intestinal walls.
 This is important to consider because your breastmilk is made by nutrients (and other substances) in your bloodstream.
-If you want to learn more about how important your gut microbiome is, check out this article on Glover Health.

 As outlined in the book Eat to Feed and Mother Food, here are specific examples of foods you can include in your diet that are considered lactogenic foods to increase milk supply (also known as galactagogues).
 Keep in mind no food will fix an underlying issue of low milk supply.
 These foods are considered milk boosters and help you live a healthier life in general because of their nutrient-dense nature.
 You can let your whole family enjoy them!

 - Grains and Flours: organic oats, barley, buckwheat, black rice, brown rice, quinoa, millet, bulgur